nyu-oop-sp18/class07/README.md

 propagated along the normal control flow and can be dealt with at the point we deem it to be necessary.

-We can thus modify the signature of `parse` to return a `Try[A]` instead of an `A` to indicate that parsing may fail.
+We modify the signature of `parse` to return a `Try[A]` instead of an `A` to indicate that parsing may fail.
 Instead of throwing the exception explicitly within the library, we simply wrap it in a `Try` value at the end of the parse and return that to the client:

 ```scala
 trait Parser[A] {